CredentialsBBA (Simon Fraser University); Cert (University of California-Irvine)

-Sara is a PhD student in Management and Organizations at Simon Fraser University’s Beedie School of Business.
+Sara is a PhD Candidate in Business Administration with a research focus in Management and Organizations at Simon Fraser University’s Beedie School of Business.

 She is interested in identity, meaning-making, frames and framing, corporate sustainability, and meaningful work.
 As a qualitative researcher, her work is both problem-centered and process-oriented.